keithbuhler/keithbuhler.github.io/README.md

 In May 2017, I made a major shift toward the "Less is More" layout because it had additional functionality for sub-menus in the masthead.
 Even though I sandboxed this transition, upon implementation it of course broke a bunch of things.
 I am still in the process of making the Less is More CSS play nicely with the Minimal Mistakes CSS.

-### DIY

-If you know programming, you can make your own similar website easily, over which you have total control.
-If you have zero programming experience, but you are tech-curious, you can do it.
-It will take some work.
-Start [here](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
-(Alternately, I could [make yours for you.](/sites))

-### Errata

-[Please send an email](emailto:info@keithbuhler.com) if you spot any typos or dead links.

 ### Copyright